gueltro/crypto_bot/README.md

 `cbot read myfile`

-The commands `big-write` and `big-file` are intended to store files with more than 10000 character of that.
+The commands `big-write` and `big-file` are intended to store files with more than 10000 character on them.
 This will create a new post on /r/cryptoparadise and post multiple comment with your encrypted payload.

 Store a big file in a post in /r/cryptoparadise: